mieweb/docs/content/functions/health-surveillance/health-surveillance-matrix-descriptions.md

 </tr>
 <tr>
 <td>Open Membership</td>
-<td>This determines whether the supervisor can add/remove employees from panels from the portal.
-Select Open Membership if the panel is to allow any employee to be added by their supervisor as a member of the panel.
-From the portal, there is a Supervisor Review link.
-This link only displays for supervisors.
-The supervisor screen shows only the employees with a reference key for color coding.
-Also, any Open Membership panels will display here, as well.</td>
+<td>Checkmark Open Membership if the panel is to allow any employee to be added (as a member to the panel) quickly using the Panel Membership Overview chart tab.
+Selecting this allows the panel to display on the Panel Membership Overview chart tab (for membership selection or not) even if the employee is not a current member.</td>
 </tr>
 <tr>
 <td>Restricted</td>